ibm-cloud-docs/vpc/block_storage_vpc_byok_multitenant_encryption.md

 ## Create a cross-account encrypted volume with the API
 {: #byok-cross-key-acct-create-vol-API}

-With the VPC API, create an [encrypted {{site.data.keyword.block_storage_is_short} volume](/docs/vpc?topic=vpc-block-storage-vpc-encryption&interface=api#data-vol-encryption-api) in one account and specify the root key CRN from another account that owns the key.
+With the VPC API, create an [encrypted {{site.data.keyword.block_storage_is_short}} volume](/docs/vpc?topic=vpc-block-storage-vpc-encryption&interface=api#data-vol-encryption-api) in one account and specify the root key CRN from another account that owns the key.
 The API calls for creating a cross-account encrypted volume are the same as the calls that you use when you create an encrypted volume with a root key from the same account.
 Make a `POST /volumes` call and specify the CRN of the root key from the other account in the `encryption_key` property.

 This example specifies the CRN of a customer-managed key from a different account: